 While it is difficult for us to relate to being sold into slavery, there are those in the world right now that are having this happen to them.
 Famine, plague, war, bombings, slavery, natural disasters such as hurricanes and earthquakes – they are occurring now, all around us.
 In our lives it might be loss of jobs, or loved ones – disappointments, accidents, bankruptcy, acts of violence, persecution.
+Dealing with the woke culture and the government’s responses to the pandemic.
 These things happen – things that we don’t want – wouldn’t choose – wouldn’t want to happen even to people we don’t like.
 But they happen to us or people we care about.
 God expects us to respond consistently with our faith – not like the world responds.

 As Christians, our Lord has promised to never leave us nor forsake us.
 In the midst of every situation, no matter what happens, He is there.
 There is nothing He cannot redeem.
 Pray that this knowledge of the Lord being with you – ALWAYS – becomes a rock-solid reality in your heart.
 It will transform you – and those around you.